- Civilization 5 is an excellent turn-based strategy game, but for some Windows 10 users it won't even start.

 Windows will now install the default driver for your graphics card and the issue should be resolved.

-- Find Civilization V shortcut and right click it.
+- Find the Civilization V shortcut and right-click it.

 - Choose Properties from the menu.

 - Go to Compatibility tab, check Run this program in compatibility mode for and select Windows 8 from the list.
 Click Apply then OK to save the settings.

 This can be an issue if you’re having onboard graphics or an onboard and dedicated graphics card.

 It can happen that BIOS doesn’t support Windows 10, and this can create a certain issue, so you might want to try updating it.